UAAP Season 84: Volleyball

 The UAAP Season 84 women's volleyball tournament started on May 5, 2022, under a closed-circuit setup at the Mall of Asia Arena, unlike the men's basketball tournament where it was a bubble setup.

 Similar to the men's basketball tournament, however, the UAAP provisionally changed its rule on the number of players on the volleyball roster due to the still COVID-19 situation.
 Each team submitted a 14-woman roster plus four reserves.
 Any of the four reserves may be elevated to the regular lineup only to replace a player in the 14-man roster who is COVID positive and for no other reason, including injury.
-The four reserves did not give up a year of eligibility if they were not been elevated.
+The four reserves did not give up a year of eligibility if they were not elevated.
 If a reserve is elevated and played no more than three games, the season is not counted against his years of eligibility.